syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 # Filtering

 Filtering allows you to view specific or related records based on filter criteria.
 This can be done in the Gantt Chart component by using the filter menu and toolbar search.
 To enable filtering in the Gantt Chart component, set the `AllowFiltering` to `true`.
-Menu filtering support can be configured using the `FilterSettings` property and toolbar searching can be configured using the `SearchSettings` property.
+Menu filtering support can be configured using the `GanttFilterSettings` property and toolbar searching can be configured using the `GanttSearchSettings` property.

-## Menu filtering
+## Menu Filtering

 The Gantt Chart component provides menu-filtering support for each column.
 You can enable the filter menu by setting the `AllowFiltering` to `true`.
 The filter menu UI will be rendered based on its column type, which allows you to filter data.
 You can filter the records with different operators.